 When choosing an RPA tool, a business process analyst should make sure it suits the needs of the company.
-Soon, we’ll publish an advanced report on RPA tools 2019, sign up below to receive our newsletter so you don’t miss it.
+Recently, we’ve published an advanced report on RPA tools 2019 including a thorough analysis of the RPA giants and startups along with their strengths and weaknesses.

 6. Evaluation, improvement, support, retraining

 Once your robot is ready, you need to execute RPA testing and evaluate its performance.
 Make sure to engage SMEs (Subject Matter Experts) to this task, gather their feedback, and make sure any defects are fixed and feature requests are satisfied.
 After the final automation solutions improvements, it just needs technical support to make sure it runs correctly and any issues are immediately fixed.
 In case this is not a self-learning robot, in some time, it may need retraining – for this reason, business process analyst should edit robot requirements and pass them to development.